P-Linux/pl_bash_functions/docs/user_guide/04_code_style.md

 In general:

 * FIRST: Checks for valid function input arguments
-* SECOND: all function arguments are assigned to local variables before they are used.
+* SECOND: most function arguments are assigned to local variables before they are used.
-    * **Exception:** in small functions they are not re-assigned to local variables
+    * **Exception:** in small functions they are not re-assigned to local variables as arguments ar limited in bash:
+        *Error: Argument list too long*
 * THIRD: any other used variable are declared "local"
 * Fourth: comes the rest of the code